Skip to content

 • Substantial investment in CPDF small-unit training and conscript training quality

-Major-platform procurement is conducted through tranches over multi-year cycles, principally sourced from Volnia (mechanized vehicles, small naval combatants), Choktovakia (heavy industrial systems), and Aegira (electronic systems, light naval combatants).
+Major-platform procurement is conducted through tranches over multi-year cycles, principally sourced from the Leipzisch Kaiserreich (Leopard 1A1, Marder 1A3, FH-70, Milan, Panzerfaust 3, Roland — the principal late-CW supplier), Volnia (mechanized refurbishment, small naval combatants), Choktovakia (heavy industrial systems), and Aegira (electronic systems, light naval combatants, the Princess-class light frigate).